-- 1. Pour a small amount of coolant into a container and check that the coolant is pure and clear. - 2.
+- Pour a small amount of coolant into a container and check that the coolant is pure and clear - 2.
 Change the coolant if it is contaminated or cloudy. - 3.
-Measure the antifreeze content with one of the following instruments:
+Measure the content of antifreeze and corrosion inhibitor with one of the following instruments: